khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ## Sophisticated simplicity

 GitLab is a platform that supports people in their daily work.
 We respect the importance of their efforts and avoid unnecessary gimmicks.
-To that end, we work towards [sophisticated simplicity](https://handbook.gitlab.com/handbook/product/ux/product-designer/#aiming-towards-sophisticated-simplicity) in our product.
-That is through thoughtful choices that streamline complex workflows and functionality, which allow the user to stay focused on what matters most.
+To that end, we work towards [sophisticated simplicity](https://handbook.gitlab.com/handbook/product/ux/product-designer/#aiming-towards-sophisticated-simplicity) in our product: thoughtful choices that streamline complex workflows and functionality, which allow the user to stay focused on what matters most.

 There are three principles that help support us in this work.